Beaudesert town centre revitalisation

 Artist impression of the Brisbane Street vine and shade arbour.

-Beaudesert Gateway Stage 1 Caravan and car parking.
+Beaudesert Gateway Stage 1

-Beaudesert Town Centre Transport Improvements Selwyn and Brisbane Street traffic and pedestrian improvements.
+Selwyn and Brisbane Street traffic and pedestrian improvements

-Beaudesert Town Centre Drainage Improvements Brisbane, Eaglesfield and Short Street drainage upgrades.
+Brisbane, Eaglesfield and Short Street drainage upgrades

-Beaudesert Gateway Stage 2 Updgrade parklands with amphitheatre, shelters, new public toilet and playspace.
+Upgrade parklands with amphitheater, shelters, new public toilet and playspace.

 Proposed new Community Hub and Library

-Including relocation and restoration of QCWA building.
+Relocation and restoration of QCWA building

 Brisbane Street

-Upgrades to Brisbane Street will transform the area in to an attractive space for residents, local businesses and visitors.
+Upgrades to Brisbane Street will transform the area into an attractive space for residents, local businesses and visitors.

 Avenues of trees and footpath improvements will create a new pedestrian entrance into the centre of Beaudesert with a creative walkway along Brisbane Street.